BrandonTang89/AbstractionProject/brandon-fl/brandonReport.typ

 == Multi-Input Maximum Circuit <maxCircuit_example>
 We also showcase the method on a maximum circuit.
 The maximum circuit takes $N$ inputs, each of length $D$, and every clock cycle, will output the maximum of all the inputs.
 This is implemented as a binary tree of 2-input maximum operations between tree nodes, that eventually leads to the output at the root of the tree.

+#figure(
+  caption: "Multi-Input Maximum Circuit"
+)[
+  #image("img/maxCircuit.png")
+]

 Rather than using a specification that does the same computation in a different way, this circuit has a very natural relational specification that consists of two properties:
-- Containment Property: The output of the circuit is one of the input values
+- Contained Property: The output of the circuit is one of the input values
-- Bounding Property: The output of the circuit is at least as large as all the input values
+- Bounded Property: The output of the circuit is at least as large as all the input values

+#figure(
+  caption: "Maximum Circuit Specification Circuit"
+)[
+  #image("img/maxCircuitSpec.png")
+]

 === Manual Indexing Relation
 Like for the CAM, we construct a partitioned indexing relation that will exponentially reduce the number of BDD variables needed for symbolic simulation.